zeitkunst/FluidNexusWebsite/FluidNexus/fluidnexus/static/manual.rst

     :width: 48px

 |menu_high_priority| High priority messages
-    Messages that have been marked as high priority; these can be considered *life or death* messages.
+    Messages that have been marked as high priority.

 .. |menu_public| image:: images/menu_public.png
     :alt: Public messages created by you